IBM-Cloud/iot-sensor-tag/publish/README.md

     readHardwareRevision: N.A.
     readSoftwareRevision: N.A.

- The Node app will be publishing various topics containing data from the Sensor Tag sensors to the IoT Cloud.
+ The Node app will publish various topics containing data from the Sensor Tag sensors to the IoT Cloud.
  The table below describes the topics published, which data is being published to those topics, and how frequently the data is being published.
-You can then subscribe to these topics from you own applications.
+You can then subscribe to these topics from your own applications.

 | Publish Topic              | Subscription Topic                   | Values                                    | Frequency       |
 |----------------------------|--------------------------------------|-------------------------------------------|-----------------|